How to Use Ansible Loops - With Examples

 - php

 This playbook does exactly the same job as the first one, but it's much shorter and easier to understand.
 If you need to add more packages, you just add them to the list.
 The loop will take care of installing each one.
-That's the power of loops in Ansible.
+I hope you can start to see the power of loops in Ansible.

 💡